Published by IRICE — independent third-party evaluation body · framework approved by the Biodiversity Standard Council

 Developers, social housing providers, land developers, local authorities, real estate investors.
 A flexible tool that adapts to your construction, renovation or development projects, without locking you into a rigid grid.
 A score that is easy to communicate, an IRICE-signed report to present to your stakeholders.

-For new developments seeking accredited certification: Effinature — accredited certification.
+For exploring your stakes upstream, for free: the 5 BIOM365 tools.
 To model the carbon footprint of 2026 construction contracts: Efficarbone — article 35.

 ESG Officers